>>> Will DOT allow expanded opiates testing? >>>

 In the Federal Register dated January 20, 2017, the Department of Health and Human Services (HHS) published a revised Mandatory Guidelines for Federal Drug Testing.
 The document is 51 pages in length and is applicable to all Federal mandated drug testing.
 In addition, on January 23, 2017, the Office of Drug and Alcohol Policy and Compliance (ODAPC) published in the Federal Register, a Notice of Proposed Rulemaking (NPRM).

 There is one small wrinkle!
 There is a 60-day regulatory freeze on all recently published regulations for review.
 Will this affect the HHS Mandatory Guidelines and the DOT NPRM?

-My opinion is that those two publications will not be affected.
-Why, is because the HHS Mandatory Guidelines are not effective until October 2017 and the DOT NPRM is open for a 60-day comment period.
+My opinion is that these two publications will not be affected.
+Why?
+Because the HHS Mandatory Guidelines are not effective until October 2017 and the DOT NPRM is open for a 60-day comment period.
 It is anticipated that any review will be completed in a timely manner.
-The other aspect that these publications are safety related as the HHS guidelines apply to the well-being of Federal Employees and in conjunction with DOT of having a safe and drug free transportation system.
+The other aspect that these publications are safety related as the HHS guidelines apply to the well-being of Federal Employees and in conjunction with DOT of having a safe and drug-free transportation system.

 If there are any effects/changes, readers will be notified.

 This new revision will apply to all Federal Agencies and their employees; Nuclear Regulatory Commission (NRC) and their regulated entities and employees; and to the Department of Transportation required testing for all regulated transportation employers and employees.

 The purpose of the DOT NPRM is to promote the harmonization of the DOT with Mandatory Guidelines.
 Why is this necessary is that the Omnibus Transportation Employee Testing Act (OTETA) passed and signed into law in September 1991 requires that DOT abide by the mandatory guidelines?